magento/merchdocs/src/catalog/category-create.md

 1. Click <span class="btn">Add Subcategory</span>.

-## Step 2: Complete the Basic Information
+## Step 2: Complete the basic information

 1. If you want the category to be immediately available in the store, set **Enable Category** to `Yes`.